elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 ### RAID with *mdadm* Example

-So let&#8217;s create a raid 5 configuration with my 3 previously created partitions and then pretend to replace one since it failed.
-First let&#8217;s go ahead and remove my partitions from the LVM setup.
+So let's create a raid 5 configuration with my 3 previously created partitions and then pretend to replace one since it failed.
+First let's go ahead and remove my partitions from the LVM setup.
 Here is the Logical Volume that I created:

     [root@rhel01 ~]# lvs
     LV VG Attr LSize Pool Origin Data% Move Log Copy% Convert